joasoze/ADME/README.md

 There are a few things to set up in order to have access and connect to the data.
 They are listed below, and then each point is further expanded upon in a separate paragraph.

 1. The end user of the Power BI needs to have read access to the ADME instance and the Well data
-2. The App registration that was created with the ADME instance needs to have a "Redirect URI" for "Single Page Application" (SPA).
+2. The App registration that was created with the ADME instance needs to have a "Redirect URI" for "Web".
 For example "http://localhost:8081".
 3. Client secret used for connecting to the ADME instance.
 Se description below.
 4. Download the connector here:
 [Pre-compiled connector](/connector/OSDUWellsConnector.mez)